Amir-Mallek/Super-Template-Library/use-case/README.md

  */
 ```

-Make sure to use templates only from this repository.
+Make sure to use templates only from the `docs` folder.